Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     return self.extract_bit_from_state()
 ```

-It will simply calls the next_state funtion which will generate new state from previous state
+It will simply call the next_state function, which will generate a new state from the previous state

 ```py
 def next_state(self):